St. Lawrence species

 Braised or oven-baked are the preferred methods of cooking.
 It is also very good in fish stews or chowders.

-If you are going to fillet the fish watch out for the spines.
-As well as hurting, the operculum on the head of the sculpin become poisonous during reproduction time.
+If you are going to fillet the fish, watch out for the spines.
+As well as hurting, the operculum on the head of the sculpin becomes poisonous during the reproductive period.